alimohebbi/test_reuse_install/README.md

 1. Modify confuguration file
 1. Add migrations to `migration.csv`
 1. Clean the result file
+2. Set java version to 8
 1. Run
 1. Check result file
-1. Go to 5 until get migrated test for all migrated files
+1. Go to 6 until get migrated test for all migrated files
 1. Evaluate the migrated results

 # Craftdriod